En-Be/TardigradeOfMana3D/APPROACH.md

 - is too shiny, will need to set it in editor or create pbr maps in blender
 - pod is too low off the floor, will need to adjust animations
 - attack animation is too long, needs to be snappier
-- eyeball not animating, could be a weighting problem
+- mesh is collapsing, could be a weighting problem

 ---